Trending Causes of Motorcycle Accidents in Massachusetts

 Following a motorcycle accident, it is important to act quickly in order to preserve your legal rights.
 The longer you wait, the more difficult it may become to prove that you are entitled to financial compensation.
 If you wait too long, you can lose your right to sue entirely.

-John J. Sheehan is an experienced Boston personal injury lawyer who has helped numerous clients recover millions of dollars in compensation for their losses.
+John J. Sheehan is an experienced Boston motor vehicle accident lawyer who has helped numerous clients recover millions of dollars in compensation for their losses.
 To find out if you have a claim for your motorcycle accident, call John at 877-762-9510 or contact Law Office of John J. Sheehan online today.